Master Builders Terms and Conditions for Student Enrolments

 - If Master Builders cancels the course for whatever reason, the student will receive a full refund.
 Master Builders may also offer the student a transfer to another course, this choice is for the student to make.
 To transfer to another course students are required to enrol to another course within three (3) months of the notification.
 In the case where Master Builders cancels a course and the student wishes to transfer to another course, no Administration fee will be incurred by the student.

-- Where a student wishes to cancel their enrolment a full refund will be provided where notification has been received by Master Builders up to 5 days before the course commences.
+- Where a student wishes to cancel their enrolment a full refund will be provided where notification has been received by Master Builders up to 5 business days before the course commences.
 If a refund is requested more than 5 business days before course commences, a full refund, less the enrolment fee (this will vary depending on the course) will be provided.